hujhax/austin-improv-wiki/Shows/The Megaphone Show.md

 **The Megaphone Show** is a weekly [Armando](http://wiki.improvresourcecenter.com/index.php?title=The_Armando_Diaz_Experience,_Theatrical_Movement_and_Hootenanny) that features local celebrities as monologists.

 ## Summary
-This was the flagship show of [[The New Movement]] theater.
+This was the flagship show of [[Theatres/The New Movement|The New Movement]] theater.
-The show continues to play with a new cast at [[Fallout Theater]] Saturdays at 9:30 pm.
+The show continues to play with a new cast at [[Theatres/Fallout Theater|Fallout Theater]] Saturdays at 9:30 pm.

 ## History
 The show's premiere was the very first New Movement production that was open to the public.